MauroWasTaken/NOS1_Pokemon/FetchPokeAPI/README.md

 # FetchPokeAPI

 FetchPokeAPI is a nodejs application written in typescript designed to fetch the PokeAPIv2 and convert it into JSON files that can be used in a MongoDB database.

+The JSON outputs are light versions of the ones from the API, because we don't need all the data of the API.

 ## Requirements